w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ### Parent Bounties

 Getting treasury funding through OpenGov, depending on which treasury track you submit your referendum, can be a long and uncertain process.
-This can be unideal for example for events' organizers needing to pay costs upfront or close to the event's date.
-Bounties solve this problem by allowing the access to treasury funds once to fund multiple events later on through [child bounties](#child-bounties) (that is why bounties are also called _parent_ bounties).
+This can be unideal, for example, for events' organizers needing to pay costs upfront or close to the event's date.
+Bounties solve this problem by allowing access to treasury funds once to fund multiple events later on through [child bounties](#child-bounties) (that is why bounties are also called _parent_ bounties).

 Parent bounty proposals aim to access treasury funds once to fund multiple smaller proposals later on without creating OpenGov referenda for each one of them.
-Bounties are manged by curators, where usually a curator is a [multi-signature account](./learn-account-multisig.md).
-Bounties can get access to a large amount of funds and therefore it is good practice to mange those funds with a multisig to enhance security.
-Essentially, curators are multisig addresses with agency over a portion of the treasury with the goal of promoting events, fixing a bug or vulnerability, developing a strategy, or monitoring a set of tasks related to a specific topic: all for the benefit of the
+Bounties are managed by curators, where usually a curator is a [multi-signature account](./learn-account-multisig.md).
+Bounties can access a large amount of funds, so managing those funds with a multisig is a good practice to enhance security.
+Essentially, curators are multisig addresses with agency over a portion of the treasury to promote events, fix a bug or vulnerability, develop a strategy, or monitor a set of tasks related to a specific topic: all for the benefit of the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem.

 A proposer can [submit a bounty proposal](./learn-guides-bounties.md#submit-a-bounty-proposal) to OpenGov,
-[with a curator to be defined later](./learn-guides-bounties.md#assign-a-curator-to-a-bounty), whose background and expertise is such that they are capable of determining when the task is complete.
+[with a curator to be defined later](./learn-guides-bounties.md#assign-a-curator-to-a-bounty), whose background and expertise is such that they can determine when the task is complete.

 When submitting the value of the bounty, the proposer includes a fee paid to curators willing to invest their time and expertise in the task: this amount is included in the total value of the bounty.
-In this sense, the curator's fee can be defined as the result of subtracting the value paid to the bounty rewardee from the total value of the bounty.
+In this sense, the curator's fee can be defined as subtracting the value paid to the bounty rewardee from the total value of the bounty.

-Curators are selected through OpenGov referendum after the bounty proposal passes, and need to add an upfront deposit to take the position.
-The deposit is calculated multiplying the curator fee by
+Curators are selected through OpenGov referendum after the bounty proposal passes and need to add an upfront deposit to take the position.
+The deposit is calculated by multiplying the curator fee by
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/> :kusama }}%,
 and it can range between a minimum of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMin" defaultValue={100000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMin" defaultValue={3333333330} filter="humanReadable"/> :kusama }}